TimoKinnunen/SimpleBookCatalogWithControllers/README.md

 Register services on server and client side.

 Install Design, Sqlite, Tools on server side.
+Add-migration and update-database works.

 Helpful videos of Entity Framework Core in .NET 8 on YouTube: https://www.youtube.com/watch?v=w8imy7LT9zY&t=3190s by Patrick God.
 Thank you.